Qatar and state-sponsored terrorism: ISIS

 In November 2014, the U.S. Treasury Undersecretary for Terrorism and Financial Intelligence, David Cohen, described Qatar as operating an environment that is tolerant of terrorism financing.

 U.S. counterterrorism officials have said that donations from countries outside the U.S. have been a traditional source of financing for terrorism.
 A small part of ISIS's financing operations comes from such donations.

 Abdul Karim al-Thani, a member of Qatar's royal family, ran a safe house for Abu Musab al-Zarqawi, the founder of Al-Qaeda in Iraq, the predecessor to ISIS.
 Al-Thani gave Qatari passports out and put $1 million into a bank account to finance AQI.

-Abd al Rahman al Nuaymi, a Qatari citizen, worked as a go-between of ISIS's predecessor, Al-Qaeda in Iraq (AQI), with donors to AQI from Qatar.

 More rumors about Qatar's alleged cooperation with ISIS affiliates surfaced in early 2015.
 On February 11, 2015 Sudan Tribune reported controversial statements by Yahia Sadam, an official of the Minni Minnawi Sudanese liberation movement who accused Qatar of endorsing the genocide perpetrated by Sudanese militiamen in Darfur by funneling money though the Sudanese branch of Qatar Charity, active in Darfur since 2010.
 Sadam claimed that Qatar Charity, which has purportedly signed a cooperation agreement with the Sudanese troops, was "building housing complexes in remote and isolated areas to harbor and train extremist groups".
 Those camps are believed to be hosting ISIS fighters, a concern voiced by attendees from the intelligence community at a March 2015 event at the United States Institute for Peace.

 In February 2015, Egypt–Qatar relations deteriorated after the Egyptian Air Force conducted airstrikes on suspected ISIL positions in neighboring Libya following the beheading of 21 Egyptian Coptic Christians.
 The airstrikes were condemned by Al Jazeera, who broadcast images of civilian casualties.
 Additionally, Qatar's foreign ministry expressed reservations over the airstrikes.
 This prompted Tariq Adel, Egypt's Arab League delegate, to accuse Qatar of supporting terrorism.
 Egyptian citizens also launched an online campaign denouncing the Qatari government.
 The Gulf Cooperation Council rejected Egypt's accusations and its secretary general regarded the statements to be false.
 Shortly after, Qatar recalled its ambassador to Egypt for "consultations".

 In 2017 the government of Qatar sentenced 25 ISIL sympathizers, most of them Qatari citizens, to life in prison, with a minimum term of 25 years.

 Hamas

 A number of countries have designated Hamas in all its parts a terrorist organisation.
 These countries include Israel, the United States, Canada, the European Union, and Egypt.
 Some other countries designate only the Hamas military wing, the Izz ad-Din al-Qassam Brigades, a terrorist organisation.
 In December 2013, Egypt designated the Muslim Brotherhood a terrorist organization.
 Hamas, as an offshoot of the Muslim Brotherhood, was in February 2015 also declared a terrorist organization.
 In June 2015, an Egyptian appeals court overturned the designation.

-More money flows from Qatar to Hamas than any other country.

-In 2014, Qatar had pledged $400 million to Hamas.
+In 2014, Qatar had pledged $400 million to Hamas to build two housing complexes, rehabilitate three main roads and create a prosthetic center, among other projects.